Kartikugala/Ai-project-design-and-Development-/README.md

-# Sentimet Analysis From Speech , Input text and by uploading the csv file That contain the reviews column.
+# Sentimet Analysis From Speech , Input text and by uploading the csv file contain the reviews column.

 This project focuses on performing sentiment analysis on Amazon reviews data.
 It utilizes the Streamlit library to create a web application that offers the following functionalities: